Collision of Orbits on an Elliptic Surface: Introduction

 We prove the converse implication from Theorem~\ref{thm:main} by considering separately each one of the three conditions~(A),~(B)~and~(C) (see Lemmas~\ref{lem:A}~and~\ref{lem:B} and Proposition~\ref{prop:converse_main}) and show that in each case there exist infinitely many points $\l\in C(\Qbar)$ such that $Q_\l$ is (an integer) multiple of both $P_{1,\l}$ and of $P_{2,\l}$.
 Once again, when the elliptic surface admits complex multiplication (i.e., condition~(C) holds), we need a more careful analysis; in particular, we need to employ some basic facts regarding the arithmetic of orders in an imaginary quadratic number field (for more details, see Section~\ref{sec:CM}).

-{\bf Acknowledgments.} First of all, we thank warmly Umberto Zannier for his always generous sharing of beautiful mathematical ideas, which led to writing this paper.
-We are also grateful to Simone Coccia, Patrick Ingram and Matteo Verzobio for helpful conversations.
+{\bf Acknowledgments.} First of all, we warmly thank Umberto Zannier for his always generous sharing of beautiful mathematical ideas, which led to writing this paper.
+We are grateful to the anonymous referee for their useful comments and suggestions.
+We also thank Laura Capuano, Simone Coccia, Patrick Ingram and Matteo Verzobio for helpful conversations.
 The research of the first author was partially supported by a Discovery Grant from the NSERC.